Program Dates: May 26 – July 31, 2020

 - Land-use and urban planning

-Interns will be paid $6,000 in support for the ten-week period, in addition to housing and a $1700 food allowance.
+Interns will be paid up to $6,000 in support for the nine-week period, in addition to housing and a $1700 food allowance.
 (Note: wages and food allowance are taxable income.)

 1) Must have an interest in the area of transportation, air quality, and health and a desire to actively participate in research.